Provost's Faculty Travel Fund

 NATURE OF SUPPORT

-- The maximum amount of each individual travel award will initially be set at $1,000.00.
+- The maximum amount of each individual award will be set at $1200.00.
 There is not an exception to this amount for foreign travel.
 Only the most economical fares are eligible for reimbursement under this program.

 - Eligible travel expenses include registration fees, airfare, ground transportation, lodging, and meals.